 Add desired seasonings or other ingredients, like ham, bacon, onions or peppers, when the beans are about halfway done cooking.

 Add any acidic ingredients like tomatoes at the very end of your cooking time, once the beans are tender, because acidity can toughen the beans.
 This is also the appropriate time to add extra salt, if it's needed.

 - Large pot

 - Desired seasonings and other ingredients

-- Add a couple bay leaves or a generous pinch of cumin to your beans while cooking them to reduce their gas-producing properties, as suggested by Whole Foods Market.
+Add a couple bay leaves or a generous pinch of cumin to your beans while cooking them to reduce their gas-producing properties.

 Adding salt during the beans' cooking time toughens their skins and slows cooking, but - oddly - salting their soaking water does not.
 The beans essentially go into your pot pre-seasoned, and require less salt or other seasoning afterwards.

 When you're cooking mixed beans, it's best to choose beans of similar size whenever possible so they'll all cook in much the same length of time.